 The arrangement of the front-end receiver and the front-end auxiliary box was chosen by mtex to improve the overall FEA results.
 The receiver support structure is connected to the CFRP feed arm structure in the center of gravity of the feed indexer actuator and the sub-reflector system.

-The alternative solution with an arrangement like specified by NRAO is shown in Figure 28.
+The alternative solution with an arrangement like specified by NRAO is shown in Figure 36 and has already been added to the main design (Figure 33) as a preliminary solution.